✓ Updated May 2026

 Careem/Uber

-These ride-sharing apps are the most convenient way to get around Amman, especially for tourists.
-They offer a reliable and often air-conditioned way to reach most destinations, from the Citadel to Rainbow Street.
+These ride-sharing apps are the most convenient and widely used way to get around Amman, especially for tourists.
+They offer a reliable and relatively affordable way to reach most destinations within the city, from downtown to the upscale Abdoun district.

 Walking